ciubotaru/bitfield/README.md

 bfhamming() counts the Hamming distance between two bitfields.

+bfisempty() checks whether all bit of an array are unset.

 bfnew() creates an empty bitfield structure, and returns a pointer to it.

 bfnew_ones() creates a bitfield structure, sets all its bits to true with and